 Or use any crappy air compressor.
 Or make a pressure tank out of an old tire.
 Or blow into the the hose with your mouth (headache warning).

 I know nothing

-I know nothing about this stuff, but I got something with just a few Amazon click.
+I know nothing about this stuff, but I got something working with just a few Amazon clicks.
 Please tell me everything I missed or got wrong in the comments!

 Then show me the amazing things you’ve built with it!